Flaconi/ansible-role-kops/README.md

 When using this role it will simply generate the kops configuration files as well as shell scripts to deploy each defined cluster.
 You can also choose to use Ansible to provision kops.
-This can be done for multiple different stage as defined below:
+This can be done for multiple different stages as defined below:

 | Variable      | Default   | Choices                 |
 |---------------|-----------|-------------------------|